 Athpula literally means 8 bridges.
 It was called so as it stood on 8 pillars forming 7 arches.
 The central arch is the biggest one with subsequent arches becoming smaller, giving a concave shape to the bridge.

 As it stands today, you wonder where is the river over which this was built.
 The water surrounding the bridge is an artificial water body.
-Well, though the youngest monument in the Lodhi gardens, this bridge is still 400 years old, built during Akbar’s time by Nawab Bahadur over a canal that connected to the Yamuna.
+Well, though the youngest monument this bridge is still 400 years old, built during Akbar’s time by Nawab Bahadur over a canal that connected to the Yamuna.
 What is noteworthy about this bridge is that this is one of the rare imprints in Delhi from Akbar’s time.

 Sikandar Lodhi Tomb

 Follow the paved path around the Athpula and you would see a fort-like a wall.
 You have to go around it to reach the gates of Sikandar Lodi’s tomb.
 Built in the early 16th century by his son Ibrahim Lodi, this tomb is in the typical octagonal shape of Lodi era.
 This tomb has an uncanny resemblance with Adham Khan’s tomb in Mehrauli, with three archways opening on each of the eight sides.